karrot-dev/karrot-frontend/docs/src/state.md

       // (important to specifically return undefined, rather than null/false/etc)
       getNextPageParam: page => extractCursor(page.next) || undefined,

-      // ...
-I'm not sure we will be using previous param, so can probably leave this one out...
-      getPreviousPageParam: page => extractCursor(page.previous) || undefined,

       // For paginated data our backend returns the data in the "results" field,
       // so we can fish it out here
       // For non-paginated queries the vue-query cache just holds the value returned by the API directly